The detectives are checking every suspect, leaving no stone unturned. One stone they turn acts suspicious and has no alibi.

 - A monk was accused and found guilty of getting a tavern owner's daughter pregnant.
 Decades later, it was discovered that the "monk" was actually a woman who kept silent to protect the identity of the real father.

-- Double amputee former Olympic sprinter Oscar Pistorius had this used against him at his trial over killing his girlfriend.
-He admitted to have shot her, but only because he thought she was a burglar.
-However from the angle the shots went through a door, they were fired by someone standing at full height.
-This was used to suggest that Pistorius couldn't have have fired the shot without putting his prosthetic legs on, and if he did he couldn't have been as scared and impulsive as he claimed.
+- Inverted in the case of double amputee and former Olympic sprinter Oscar Pistorius, who was put on trial for killing his girlfriend.
+He admitted to having shot her, claiming he thought she was a burglar, but from the angle the shots went through a door, they were fired by someone standing at full height.
+This was used to suggest that Pistorius couldn't have have fired the shot without putting his prosthetic legs on, and if he took the time to do that he couldn't have been as scared and impulsive as he claimed.

 - One of the pieces of "evidence" sometimes cited in conspiracy theories about the JFK assassination is an argument that Lee Harvey Oswald couldn't have made it from the upper floor of the library to where he was intercepted in the time available.
 The History Channel tested it in a documentary on the assassination, showing this notion to be false: their Oswald stand-in didn't even have to walk very fast.